-For example, you note from the Val 70 that the tax is being paid by instalments and interest relief has been claimed.
+For example, you note that the tax is being paid by instalments and interest relief has been claimed.
 If the company is an investment company, interest relief is not available and you should notify the IHT caseworker accordingly.
 Alternatively, tax on a deceased’s shares may be being paid by instalments and you are informed or discover that the company has been sold or the shares have been sold.
 The instalment option ceases on sale and you should notify the IHT caseworker.
-[See also this chapter at SVM108100.]
+[See also chapter at SVM108100.]

 - If you become aware of events which could affect the amount of IHT payable.

 For example, where SAV has been asked to value for CGT purposes transfers to relatives/trusts within 7 years of a deceased’s death but we have only been asked to consider the value/ BR position at the date of death for IHT and not in relation to the lifetime transfers.
 Full details should be given to the IHT caseworker to consider any additional valuation requirements.
-[See also this chapter at SVM108190.]
+[See also chapter at SVM108190.]

 |Additional Guidance: SVM150000|